io7m-com/trasco/README.md

 ### Motivation

-Most relational databases involve declaring a schema ahead of time, detailing the tables, views, and functions.
+Most relational databases evolve declaring a schema ahead of time, detailing the tables, views, and functions.
 Most applications, as they involve, will require changes to be made to those schemas over time.
 The `trasco` package provides a minimal system for performing schema upgrades.